mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 with a python Machine Learning development environment using [Terraform](https://www.terraform.io/intro).
 So you will be able to deploy your next cloud based Machine Learning environment in less than 5 minutes.

+This post is most useful for people that have at least a basic understanding of the applied technologies (AWS, Terraform, Unix), so they can adapt the provided template for their own projects.
+For those that have never worked with these technologies I tried to include references to introduction material.

 All scripts used in this tutorial are available on github as part of the [onomatico](https://github.com/mapa17/onomatico) project.

 ## Pre-Requisites
-To be able to use what you learned in this tutorial, and run the Terraform script provided, you need the following.
+To be able to use what you learned in this tutorial, and run the automation scripts provided, you need the following.

 * AWS account and user credentials: You can create an AWS user for free [here](https://portal.aws.amazon.com/billing/signup) and in addition, you need to have a private/public key pair that is associated with your AWS user.
 On [how to create key pairs look](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) and how to [associate it with your AWS user](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws). **Note: If you want to run p2.xlarge instances make sure that you have increased your quota to at least 4.
 See [How to increase vCPU limits](https://aws.amazon.com/de/premiumsupport/knowledge-center/ec2-on-demand-instance-vcpu-increase/)**